 Corbie is an ancient town with a fascinating history, a friendly atmosphere and good rail connections to Paris and Amiens.

 During the First World War, the Germans shelled Corbie and came close to taking it in the Spring Offensive of 1918.
 Before that, it was a rest town for Australian troops.
-A large hospital treated many Australian and British soldiers, including the British writer JRR Tolkien, who came in late 1916 with trench fever.
-The locals say the twin towers of the Abbey Church were part of his inspiration for The Lord of the Rings.
+A large hospital, located 13 miles behind the front line, treated many Australians and British soldiers.
+JRR Tolkien, author of The Lord of the Rings, reported sick in October 1916 and was treated for trench fever in the n°11 Casualty Clearing Station located in Gézaincourt and then in Varennes, a small village near Corbie.
+Locals say his epic novel was partly inspired by the twin towers of Corbie’s Abbey Church.

 In 1918, the Australian general Pompey Elliott caught a British officer with a cart full of looted Champagne near here, and apparently stated that the next officer caught looting would be hanged in the Corbie market square.